 If you want a product to be highly valued, UX is the value magnifier you need.
 It’s not what you do, but the way that you do it that matters.

-This article answers “Why should I spend money on UX?” and “How should I spend money on UX?”
+This article answers “Why should I spend money on UX?”, “How should I spend money on UX?” and how the x-Factor is essential to understanding UX.
 If you are an owner or manager, you will learn the best way to get value from user experience (UX) work.
-If you are a UX pro, use these talking points to rally support for doing your job in the most effective way.
+If you are a UX/design pro, use these talking points to rally support for doing your job in the most effective way.

 Value is paramount to every product, whether digital or not.
 Customers will pay a lot for valuable products, but if a product becomes commoditized, margins drop as customers bargain shop based on price alone.
 When products are commoditized, the only differentiator becomes price.
 It makes your product vulnerable to high-volume competitors.
 How many local bookstores and shops have been run out of business by Costco, Amazon, and Walmart commoditizing their markets?